J. Sheekey: Awesome oyster bar in Covent Garden.

 Novikov: Yes I know it sounds Russian but It’s actually Italian and a very cool restaurant.

-Dishoom: Best Indian food in London.
+Dishoom: Best casual Indian food in London.
 A couple of locations.
 I prefer the one in Covent Garden.

 ROVI: Go for brunch or dinner...but just go.
 Exquisite in all details. an Ottolenghi gem.